 In addition, withholding at a rate of 30% will be required on dividends on Shares held by or through certain foreign financial institutions (including investment funds), unless such institution enters into an agreement with the Secretary of the Treasury to report, on an annual basis, information with respect to interests in, and accounts maintained by, the institution to the extent such interests or accounts are held by certain U.S. persons or by certain non-U.S. entities that are wholly or partially owned by U.S. persons and to withhold on certain payments.
 Accordingly, the entity through which our Shares are held will affect the determination of whether such withholding is required.
 An intergovernmental agreement between the United States and an applicable foreign country, or future Treasury regulations or other guidance, may modify these requirements.
-Similarly, dividends on our Shares held by an investor that is a non-financial non-U.S. entity that does not qualify under certain exemptions will be subject to withholding at a rate of 30%, unless such entity either (i) certifies to us that such entity does not have any "substantial United States owners" or (ii) provides certain information regarding the entity's "substantial United States owners," which we will in turn provide to the IRS.
-Under proposed regulations on which taxpayers may rely until the issuance of final regulations, withholding on the gross proceeds from the sale of Shares, scheduled to take effect beginning January 1, 2019, has been eliminated.
-We will not pay any additional amounts to Shareholders in respect of any amounts withheld.
+Similarly, dividends on our Shares held by an investor that is a non-financial non-U.S. entity that does not qualify under certain information regarding the entity's "substantial United States owners," which we will in turn provide to the IRS.
+Under proposed regulations on which taxpayers may rely until the issuance of final inrespect of any amounts withheld.
 Non-U.S. Shareholders are encouraged to consult their tax advisors regarding the possible implications of these requirements on their investment in our Shares.